VirtualShip/Core/README.md

 Ready to install VirtualShip?
 Follow the directions below if you are experienced, or check out the installation guide on the wiki.
 ### On Mac OS
 #### Package
 For Version 0.1.0 (alpha), we have released a package, as well as source code. _This is the preferred method for downloading VirtualShip_.
 It is the easiest way to get VirtualShip up and running on your computer.
 Go to https://github.com/VirtualShip/Core/releases/tag/v0.1.0-alpha and download the package named "VirtualShip.pkg".
 Once it is downloaded, click on it.
 A installation window should pop up, follow the directions, and you should be done.
+Also remember to install the following dependencies:
+* python 3
+* pip
+* ssl
+* gdown
+* git
 #### Manual
 You can also manually install VirtualShip, if the above method does not work for you.
 Go to https://github.com/VirtualShip/Core/releases/tag/v0.1.0-alpha, and download the zip or tar gz file called Source Code.
 Then, follow the directions below.
 ##### Dependencies